“The virgin will conceive and give birth to a son, and they will call him Emmanuel” (which means “God with us”).” Matthew 1:23

 “The Son of Man came to seek and to save the lost.”
 Luke 19:10

 Jesus comes to save us, to teach us, to guide us one day at a time, if we are open to allowing Him to come near, very, very near.
 Pray for the Holy Spirit of Jesus to continue to transform your heart and your life.
+Pray that Jesus shows you how to fulfill the dreams He has for you.

 This Christmas find some time to be very quiet.
 Maybe that time will be when the children are nestled all snug in their beds.
 Embrace the gentle rhythm of silence in the quiet of the night and let Jesus embrace you.